Residency Planning for Global Citizens in 2025: The Ultimate Guide to Freedom, Flexibility & Future-Proofing

 Next, let’s break down global mobility and how to pick the right countries for your setup.

-For global citizens, especially expats in the UAE, the question isn’t “Can I move?”
-It’s “Where should I move next—and why?”
+For today’s global citizens and UAE expats, the question isn’t “Can I move?”
+It’s “Where should I go next—and why?”

 What Makes a Country “Global Mobility Friendly”?